Education and Advice

 4. Cash, check, or money order for the $14 fee

-Before you can update your title and registration, you need to change your name on your NC driver’s license first.
+Before you can update your title and registration, you need to have your NC driver’s license first.
 You can change your name either in person or by mail.
 You cannot change your name online.

 What you need: